 The other day I looked at the sequel to a remake (“Ocean’s Thirteen” – click here for my review) and remarked that “Cheaper by the Dozen 2” was one of the done-rights but not up to the quality of “Ocean’s Thirteen.”
-I watched “Cheaper by the Dozen 2” again (and have since again as I’m updating this review in 2017), and while I didn’t change my mind, I’m continuing to give it better marks than I would have just on memory alone before my original review.
+I watched “Cheaper by the Dozen 2” again and yet again since updating this review in 2017, and, while I didn’t change my mind, I’m continuing to give it better marks than I would have just on memory alone before my original review.
 It is a fun, family-friendly movie that avoids all the potholes left by stereotypes and oldie-but-goody plotlines.
 Check out Steve Martin and Bonnie Hunt as the mom and dad – they’re those perfect movie parents who every kid fantasizes about having.
 “Cheaper by the Dozen 2” is easy to find and you might appreciate it a bit more with another viewing.

 ‘Cheaper by the Dozen 2’

 (2005; 94 minutes; rated PG; directed by Adam Shankman and starring Steve Martin, Bonnie Hunt and Eugene Levy)

 (NOTE: I expanded this review with some more opinion, additional trivia and the updating of links on June 16, 2017.
 I expanded it again on May 26, 2018.)

 The title might be “Cheaper by the Dozen 2,” but the two families in this one have 20 kids combined and there’s just a never-ending litany of scrapes, incidents, kerfuffles and assorted hijinks from them.
 However, despite the stereotypes, “Cheaper by the Dozen 2” will leave you with a smile and not insult your intelligence – unless you’re not able to suspend even a little bit of disbelief.